FireguiQueen/havard-cs50/Week 00 - Scratch/02_simplifying_information.md

 ----------

+# Data

-# 📊 Difference between "data" and "information"
+## 📊 Difference between "data" and "information"
 The word "data" refers to raw, unorganized facts, while "information" is data that has been processed, organized, and given context, making it meaningful and useful.

 A simple analogy: Imagine two people from different countries having a conversation.
 Since they don't speak each other's language, they're essentially exchanging data — sounds or text that lack meaning to the other.